-It is important to note that Recall Options you Allow do not always override automatic camera modes:
+It is important to note that Recall Options you Allow do not always override automatic camera modes when recalling from local:

 - If Auto Focus is ON when the preset is recalled, the Focus value stored in the preset is not applied.
-The Auto Focus mode remains active. - For PIVOTCam-SE and Sony BRC cameras, if the Exposure Mode is set to Full Auto when the preset is recalled, the Exposure values (Iris, Shutter, Gain) stored in the preset are not applied.
+The Auto Focus mode remains active. - For all supported VISCA cameras (PTZ-12G+, PTZ-12G, and PTZ-NDI, PIVOTCam-SE, Sony BRC, and Lumens PTZ cameras), if the Exposure Mode is set to Full Auto when the preset is recalled, the Exposure values (Iris, Shutter, Gain) stored in the preset are not applied.
 The exposure mode remains set to Full Auto. - For Panasonic cameras, the Exposure modes stored with the preset are applied.
-If a stored mode (Iris, Shutter, AGC) is a manual mode, its manual values stored with the preset are applied. - For PIVOTCam-SE and Sony BRC cameras, if White Balance is set to anything other than Manual when the preset is recalled, the Color values stored in the preset (Red Gain, Blue Gain) are not applied.
+If a stored mode (Iris, Shutter, AGC) is a manual mode, its manual values stored with the preset are applied. - For all supported VISCA cameras (PTZ-12G+, PTZ-12G, and PTZ-NDI, PIVOTCam-SE, Sony BRC, and Lumens PTZ cameras), if White Balance is set to anything other than Manual when the preset is recalled, the Color values stored in the preset (Red Gain, Blue Gain) are not applied.
 The White Balance mode remains active. - For Panasonic cameras, the White Balance mode stored with the preset is applied.
-If the stored mode is a manual mode, the Color values stored in the preset (Red Gain, Blue Gain) are applied.
+If the stored mode is a manual mode, the Color values stored in the preset (Red Gain, Blue Gain, and, for the UE160, Green Gain) are applied.